-These services include weld testing & analysis, joint analysis, weld procedure specification & qualification, as well as (weld distortion/ cracking /corrosion/ fatigue) troubleshooting, weld failure analysis, and weld repair of Code compliant issues.
+These services include weld testing & analysis, joint analysis, weld procedure specification & qualification, as well as (weld distortion/ cracking /corrosion/ fatigue) troubleshooting, weld failure analysis, and repair of noncompliant issues.

 - Weld Troubleshooting & Repair of a Heater with Limited Fatigue Life

 - Weld Consulting on a Hydroelectric Shaft Exhibiting Flaws

 - Weld Failure Analysis on Cracked Tube to Tubesheet Welds on Chemical Reactor

 - Welding Procedures Used to Attach Appendages to P91 Heavy Wall Pipe

 - Structural Analysis & Redesign on a Cracked 1,400 Ton Hydraulic Press

 - Design/ Application of Weld Overlay on a Refinery Vessel

 Our services also include Certified Weld Inspection Services (CWI).
 From the inspection results, we provide engineering analysis and effective weld repair solutions, often through the use of three-dimensional finite element analysis (FEA) to quantify residual welding stresses, fatigue strength reduction due to lack of fusion, underpenetration, inclusions and other imperfections.